alihashmiii/alihashmiii/README.md

-*I am a mechanical engineer with a PhD in biophysics.
+*I have a PhD in biophysics.
 I am primarily interested in the mathematical/computational and experimental approaches for exploring the physical basis of biological development.
 I am broadly interested in scientific programming, symbolic computing, image processing/computer vision and machine learning!*